abisolaajayi/Portfolio-Projects/README.md

 # Makeup Booking Analytics Dashboard

-## Overview
+## Project Overview
-This project is an interactive analytics dashboard built using SQL Server and Power BI to analyze a makeup booking business.
-It focuses on clients, appointments, revenue, and service performance to generate business insights.
+This project is an end-to-end business analytics dashboard built using SQL Server and Power BI.
+It analyzes a makeup booking system to evaluate client behavior, revenue performance, service demand, and overall business profitability.

+The goal is to transform raw booking and payment data into actionable insights that support better business decisions.

 ---

-## Tools Used
+## Tools & Technologies
-- SQL Server (Data extraction & analysis)
+- SQL Server – Data extraction, cleaning, and analysis
-- Power BI (Data visualization & dashboard creation)
+- Power BI – Data visualization and dashboard development
-- DAX (Calculated measures & KPIs)
+- DAX – KPI calculations and measures
-- CSV exports (Data preparation)
+- CSV exports – Data handling and preparation

 ---

+## Business Questions Answered
+- Who are the highest-value clients?
+- Which services generate the most revenue?
+- How does revenue vary across payment methods?
+- What is the overall business performance?
+- Which services are most profitable?

+---

-## Key Features
+## Dashboard Features
-- Client management analysis
+- Total Revenue and Client KPIs
-- Appointment tracking system
+- Appointment and booking analysis
+- Revenue breakdown by service type
+- Payment method distribution
-- Revenue and payment analysis
+- Top spending clients analysis
-- KPI dashboard creation
 - Service profitability insights
-- Top client identification

-## Dashboard Insights
-- Total Revenue generated
-- Total number of clients
-- Revenue by service type
-- Payment method breakdown
-- Top spending clients
-- Service performance analysis

 ---

-## Project Structure
+## Key Insights
-- data/ → Raw or exported dataset
-- powerbi/ → Power BI dashboard file (.pbix)
-- screenshots/ → Dashboard images
-- README.md → Project documentation
+- Identified top revenue-generating clients
+- Highlighted most profitable services
+- Analyzed payment trends across customers
+- Provided visibility into business performance patterns

 ---

-## Project Goal
+## Project Objective
-To analyze business performance for a makeup booking system and identify revenue trends, client behavior, and service profitability to support data-driven decision-making.
+To demonstrate how data analytics can be used to improve decision-making in a service-based business by identifying revenue drivers and customer behavior patterns.

 ---

 ## Skills Demonstrated
-- SQL data analysis
-- Data visualization in Power BI
+- Data analysis using SQL
+- Business intelligence reporting
-- KPI and business metric tracking
+- KPI development using DAX
 - Dashboard design and storytelling
-- Business performance analysis
+- Data-driven decision making